I know she loved tea…..And chain smoking in her house smock….. And barking at her husband.

 Growing up I viewed drinking tea as something you just did as an adult.
 Tea was social.
 Tea was a necessity.
 Tea was hospitable.
 Tea was a habit worth having every day.
 Tea meant something more than just tea.

 Now it is becoming a mainstay in my day.
-Maybe I love the sound of the kettle the most, but the ritual of making tea and sitting with it always makes me slow down to think about what it means.
+Maybe I love the sound of the kettle the most, but the ritual of making tea (and more often, coffee) and sitting with it always makes me slow down to think about what it means.

 Now it means things like….
-I have some mom friends over and maybe the food may be lacking (read: leftovers and pantry crumbs) BUT there is tea.
-There are also some giggling kids forming friendships and tossing toys about.
+I have some mom friends over and maybe the food may be lacking (read: leftovers and pantry crumbs) BUT there is something warm to drink.
+It means there are also some giggling kids forming friendships and tossing toys about.
 More though, this handful of women are moving the conversation from poop and small talk into their marriage struggles and mom fails.
 There is support, and laughter, and trust.

-Maybe it’s the afternoon, and I want to eat all of the cookies and drink all of the coffee, so I flick on the kettle instead.
-Because a simple choice like tea means I’m doing something healthier for myself.
-Even if it seems little, when you are drowning in motherhood, it can mean a lot.
+Maybe it’s the afternoon, and I want to eat all of the cookies and drink all of the coffee, so I flick on the kettle.
+Because a simple choice like a warm drink means I’m slowing down.
+Which can be so important in motherhood.
+You can lose yourself in the perceived urgency and relentlessness.